 Unfortunately, like several other medicinal plant species, harvesting is done solely from the wild in non-sustainable ways, resulting in a marked decline in wild populations.
 Contrary to the decline observed in wild populations, demand for the plants is increasing.
 Also, as in many medicinal plants, the medically effective substances are found in the roots of C. sanguinolenta.
 Thus, the whole plant is uprooted by the collectors and can never grow again.
 If repeated with a significant number of plants, within a short time this ultimately leads to the plants' extinction.

-Dr Amissah will work at NIAB between April and July 2016 to optimise C sanquinolenta micropropagation protocols, thereby devising sustainable methods for propagation of planting material to support farmer cultivation of this plant and ease harvesting pressure on wild plant populations.
-She will also investigate tissue culture procedures to produce plants with increased levels of the medically active substances.
+Dr Amissah worked at NIAB between April and July 2016 to optimise C. sanguinolenta micropropagation protocols, thereby devising sustainable methods for propagation of planting material to support farmer cultivation of this plant and ease harvesting pressure on wild plant populations.
+She also investigated tissue culture procedures to produce plants with increased levels of the medically active substances.

 Dr Amissah is collaborating with Dr Lesley Boyd and working with the Crop Transformation team at NIAB as part of this fellowship.